agenteo/agenteo.github.com/source/_posts/2015-05-11-ignorance-driven-development.md

 >> The code is unmaintainable but at least now it's in Ruby so that's good.

-You might think this is a joke but I heard this in serious conversations and it demonstrates great ignorance on software programming.
+You might think this is a joke but I heard this in serious conversations and it demonstrates great ignorance about software programming.

-Bad designed code is going to affect all languages regardless of how friendly they are so rebuilding an unmanageable legacy .NET application in to a unmaintainable Ruby on Rails application is not doing anyone any good because a mess is a mess. **And if people blame Rails tell them to look at its [component based architecture](http://teotti.com/component-based-rails-architecture-primer/).**
+Bad designed code is going to affect all languages regardless of how popular or friendly they are--rebuilding an unmanageable legacy *.NET* application in to a unmaintainable *Ruby on Rails* application is not doing anyone any good because a mess is a mess. **And if people blame Rails tell them to look at its [component based architecture](http://teotti.com/component-based-rails-architecture-primer/).**

 ### The *minimal viable product* one

 >> The code is not maintainable because we delivered a minimum viable product, we release it fast and dirty to get feedback and will tackle code design later.

-Some technical people ignoring iterative software design use minimal viable product to skip it but **MVP should prioritize features to release a minimal but effective version of your product not a design less one**.
+Some technical people ignoring iterative software design use minimal viable product as an excuse to skip it but **MVP should prioritize features to release a minimal but effective version of your product not a design less one**.

 **Iterative design** is done by the whole team as part of the development process and is different from an **upfront design** were a handful of illuminati would discuss architecture for months and hold off development.
 The best resource on this topic is Evans [Domain Driven Design](http://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215) and [Growing Object Oriented Software guided by tests](http://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627).